zrgt/aas-specs-antora/README.md

 This repository is ```not yet, but will be``` scheduled to build ```not determined``` times per day```maybe hour?```.
 If you push your documentation changes to one of the source repositories, it might not appear instantly once you have pushed, you have to wait until the website rebuilds automatically.

 ## License
-License not yet determined to publish the project under.
-At this point no permission granted for anything regarding the source or the project itself for the time being.
-Only those with respective rights are authorized.

-This project is under the ```not determined```.
+This project is under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.